Geum (Korean name)

-Geum, also spelled Keum or Kum, is a rare Korean family name and an element in Korean given names.
-Its meaning differs based on the hanja used to write it.
+Geum, also spelled Keum or Kum, is a rare Korean family name and a Korean given name.
 Most people bearing this surname belong to the Bonghwa Geum clan.

 Family name

-As a family name, Geum may be written with four different hanja.
+As a family name, Geum may be written with four different hanja: 琴, 金, 芩, 禁.
 The 2015 South Korean census found that there were 25,472 people with this family name.
 People with this surname include: